 Sun Yat Sen Memorial Park in Sai Ying Pun is a convenient location to have a picnic.
 It has a nice soft patch of grass to lounge on.
 Plus, it is very close to Sheung Wan MTR – not far away from the city at all.
 Honestly, you’re not living in Hong Kong right if you’re not picnicking!

 Read about our favourite picnic spots in Hong Kong.

 Sun Yat Sen Memorial Park, 16 Eastern Street North, Sai Ying Pun, Hong Kong, 西營盤東邊街北十六號中山紀念公園

 Wanna enjoy a healthy Pret sandwich in Central but want to avoid crowded branches like the ones in the MTR or IFC?
-We recommend you check out the cozy Pret cafe in Nan Fung Tower.
-It has such a comfy and relaxing ambience, unlike the others and there’s always lots of food to choose from.
+We recommend you check out the cosy Pret cafe in Nan Fung Tower.
+It has such a comfy and relaxing ambience, unlike the others, and there’s always lots of food to choose from.

 Anson Yip, Videographer and Photographer

 If you are a fan of crafts or fashion, then you need to visit the unique textile market in Sham Shui Po and join the handmade workshops.
 There are so many fabrics to choose from!

 Check out our Sham Shui Po shopping guide for craft lovers.